derkork/openscad-graph-editor/manual/manual.md

 ![](images/disable_modifier.png)

 The second cylinder is now disabled.
 Its node is being displayed slightly translucent in the graph editor to indicate this.
-The cylinder does no longer appear in live preview.
+The cylinder no longer appears in the live preview.

 #### Make root modifiers